-Starting and practicing good habits now can help keep their teeth and gums healthy for decades to come.
+Starting and practicing good habits now can help keep their teeth and gums healthy for decades to come.2

-To keep a child’s mouth healthy, parents should do the flossing until the child can learn to do it by him or herself.
-It may take a while for them to develop the skills to do it well, so starting early will be key.
+To keep a child’s mouth healthy, parents should do the flossing until the child can do it on his or her own.3 It may take a while for children to develop the skills to do it well, so starting early is key.

 You do not need special floss, although the smooth type is usually easier to use.
 You may also want to try floss picks.
 These can be helpful if your child tends to squirm or resist flossing.
-The picks are also easier for the child to manage themselves, but some are too big for kid-sized mouths.
-If you child is calmer and doesn’t fight it too much, try using regular dental floss.
+The picks are also easier for the child to manage on his or her own, but some are too big for kid-sized mouths.
+If your child is calmer and doesn’t fight it too much, try using regular dental floss.
 It does a slightly better job because it can be wrapped around each tooth.

 When flossing, be very gentle and thorough.
-Don’t be alarmed if his or her gums bleed during flossing.
-This is quite normal and will likely happen more than once.
-Just remember not to use too much force and the bleeding will eventually happen less often or stop altogether.
+Don’t be alarmed if your child’s gums bleed during flossing.
+This is quite normal and will likely happen more than once.4 Just remember not to use too much force and the bleeding will eventually lessen or stop altogether.

 When you feel your child is able to floss and do a good job, let him or her do the flossing.
-For most kids, that’s around second or third grade, but some kids are able to handle it sooner.
-If your child resists flossing, you can find some tips for making the task more enjoyable by reading Seven ways to make dental care fun for kids.
+For most kids, that’s around second or third grade, but some kids are able to handle it sooner.5

 Learning to floss can be tricky, but taking it one step at a time can help.
-You might even try practicing how to hold and handle the floss before actually flossing.
+You might even try having your child practice how to hold and handle the floss before actually flossing:6

-- Using a piece of floss about 18 inches long, tie two small circles at each end.
+- Using a piece of floss about 18 inches long, tie 2 small circles at each end.
 This will help keep your child from losing either end of the floss.

-- Place one of your child’s middle fingers in each circle.
+- Place 1 of your child’s middle fingers in each circle.

 - Wrap the extra floss around those fingers, leaving an inch or so between them.

-- Using each thumb, gently slide the floss between two teeth.
+- Using each thumb, gently slide the floss between 2 teeth.